alphansahin/mmWaveSDR/design_pynq/README.md

-This folder consists of everthing that runs in PYNQ.
+This folder consists of everthing that runs in PYNQ (RFSoC2x2).
 The main file that needs to be running is aerpawAPI.py:

 Steps:
 1) Create a folder: home/xilinx/jupyter_notebooks/aerpaw/